incrediblesound/weirdo/README.md

-                  // every module requires an Init function Init [..][..]{    // this function takes no arguments Self = 0;       // the module has an initial state of 0 }
+                  // every module requires an Init function Init [..][..]{    // this function takes no arguments Self = {max: 0 };       // the module has an initial state for each method }

 .max [Num][~]{                // max takes number arguments and is invoked recursively